 Addiction is a chronic, relapsing, brain disease.
 Addiction is not a choice.
 Addiction to substances, such as drugs and alcohol, is devastating to the addict and to those around them.
 Addiction, in any form, robs its victim of the opportunity to learn healthy and productive coping skills and serves as a means to suppress emotions.
 Addiction is not the result of weak will power.
 Addiction is a regressive disease.
 People who suffer from addiction end up with an immature and inappropriate response to their emotions.
+This is why treating addiction is often a slippery slope and a sensitive topic.
+Rehab is probably the best place for an addict to face their disease, although this can be a difficult thing to arrange.
+However, with something a bit different like couples rehab, where couples affected by addiction can face their issues as partners, the rehab experience can be made much more rewarding.
+It may be worth recommending this form of rehab to anybody that has had their relationship affected by the troubles of addiction.

 Anger is an inevitable emotion that is present early on in recovery from substance abuse.
 Anger is an emotion, which people experience when they perceive situations to be out of their control.
 Anger often serves as a protector against feeling deeper emotions such as shame, disappointment, or worthlessness, and anger can be difficult to express early in recovery.
 Anger is only an emotion; it is neither good nor bad.
 Anger can be expressed in constructive or destructive ways.
 When a person is new to recovery from substance abuse, their anger is often expressed in destructive ways.
 Aggressive behavior is the acting out of anger in a destructive manner.